• Skip to main content

 • Mac

-• Android
+• Internet

-How to Unlock Locked Files in Windows 10
+How to Unlock Locked Files in Windows 11/10

-As you must have realized, the easiest way to unlock locked files is to locate the computer where the file has been left open and simply close the file.
+The most common reason for Shared Files getting locked is due to the Shared File being left open by one of the users.
+Hence, the easiest way to unlock locked files in such cases is to locate the computer on which the file has been left open and close the file.

 1. Unlock File Locked by Another User

-2. In Run Command window, type mmc and click on OK to bring up Microsoft Management Console.
+2. In the Run Command window, type mmc and click on OK to bring up Microsoft Management Console.

 Open Microsoft Management Console Using Run Command